nhsconnect/gpconnect-messaging/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-GP Connect aims to support better clinical care by opening up information and data held within GP Principal Clinical Systems for use across health and social care.
+GP Connect aims to support better clinical care by opening up information and data held within GP principal clinical systems for use across health and social care.
 The GP Connect vision will be achieved by standardising integration and simplifying the operating model.
 Find out more on the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect).

 GP Connect has initially focused on delivering HTTP FHIR&reg; APIs.
 The current GP Connect FHIR API specification is found at [https://nhsconnect.github.io/gpconnect/](https://nhsconnect.github.io/gpconnect/).
 An additional set of capabilities, under the badge GP Connect Messaging, are described in this specification.
 These new capabilities are focused on enabling updates to GP practice systems.